kiranlaka/rea-robot/README.md

 A simple simulator representing a toy robot moving on a tabletop.

-For further explanation to design an approach see `SOLUTION.md`.
+For further explanation of design an approach see `SOLUTION.md`.

 ## Example usage